GE Renewable Energy · UX Design & Systems

 Before building anything, I needed to understand what we actually had.

-Beyond the audit, I went hands-on with our actual product UI.
-I annotated existing components with pointed questions — "What does this do for the user?", "Why is this card glowing?", "What's the purpose of this chart?" — and brought those annotations into conversations with dev and product teams.
+Beyond the audit, I went hands-on with the actual product UI.
+I annotated existing components with pointed questions and brought those annotations into conversations with dev and product teams.
 This wasn't just about finding inconsistencies.
 It was about forcing alignment on decisions that had never been explicitly made.

 Annotated UI components from existing GE products, surfacing questions about purpose, behavior, and visual logic that had never been formally documented.
 These became the foundation for cross-team alignment conversations.